Camilo190/home-made-server/services/jellyfin/README.md

       - ./music:/data/music
 ```
 In the same directory of the docker compose file, I created a folder name Series that contains 4 episodes of season six of The Simpsons to test the service.
-Then I just run the `docker compose up` command and the service got up. <br>To enter on it just need the ip address and the port number.
-After creating the initial user I was able to watch the folder with The Simpsons inside
+Then just ran the `docker compose up` command and the service got up. <br>To enter, just need the ip address and the port number.
+When the admin user was created, I was able to watch the folder that contained The Simpsons on it.

 <img src="images/home-jellyfin.PNG" width=600 height=400>